Reunited (RuPaul's Drag Race All Stars)

-"Reunited" is the final episode of the second season of the American television series RuPaul's Drag Race All Stars.
+"Reunited" is the ninth and final episode of the second season of the American television series RuPaul's Drag Race All Stars.
 It originally aired on October 27, 2016.
+The episode sees contestants from the season return for a group discussion with RuPaul.

 Episode

 The season's contestants return for the reunion, with the exception of Phi Phi O'Hara.
-Discussions include the Lip-Sync for Your Legacy format, Coco Montrese's health prior to taping, Adore Delano quitting the competition, Tatianna's eliminations, Alaska Thunderfuck's tantrum, and the eliminated contestants returning for revenge.
+Discussions include the Lip-Sync for Your Legacy format, Coco Montrese's health prior to taping, Adore Delano quitting the competition, Tatianna's eliminations, the makeover challenge, Alaska Thunderfuck's tantrum, and the eliminated contestants returning for revenge.
+The contestants also "toot or boot" (approve or disapprove) of some of the season's runway presentations.
+RuPaul also shows a clip from one of Alaska's audition tapes for the show.
+The episode ends with Alaska appearing in the Hall of Fame alongside Chad Michaels.